TRAVEL. COVID-19. FLU.

 How do I book an appointment?

-You will be informed if you are eligible for a winter vaccine by letter, email or text message.
+You will be informed if you are eligible for a spring vaccine by letter, email or text message.

 You may be given an appointment or asked to call and make an appointment.